-- 1. a) Write a C program to swap the two numbers. - b) Write a C program to find the roots of a quadratic equation. - c) Write a C program to compute the factorial of a given number. - 2. a) Write a C program to find the series of prime numbers in the given range. - b) Write a C program to generate Fibonacci numbers in the given range. - 3. a) Write a C program to check for number palindrome. - b) Write a C program to generate Pascal Triangle. - 4.
-Implement the following operations on matrices using C - a) Sum of Two Matrices b) Product of Two matrices c) Transpose of Matrix - 5.
+- 1. a) Write a C program to swap the two numbers. - b) Write a C program to find the roots of a quadratic equation. - c) Write a C program to compute the factorial of a given number. - 2. a) Write a C program to find the series of prime numbers in the given range.b) Write a C program to generate Fibonacci numbers in the given range. - 3. a) Write a C program to check for number palindrome.b) Write a C program to generate Pascal Triangle. - 4.
+Implement the following operations on matrices using Ca) Sum of Two Matrices b) Product of Two matrices c) Transpose of Matrix - 5.
 Write a C program to find Factorial, GCD, fibonacci, towers of hanoi, sum of digits, base conversions, reversal of numbers.
 (Using recursion). - 6.
 Write a C program to implement all string operations(strlen(), strcpy(), , strcmp(), strcat(), strrev(), strstr(), strchr()) without using standard string library functions. - 7.
 Write a C program to find the student grade by using structures. - 8.
 Write a C program to perform the operations addition, subtraction, multiplication of complex numbers using structures. - 9.
 Write a C program to copy the file contents from one file to another file(pass file names as command line arguments). - 10.
-Implement the following searching techniques using C++ templates (Generic Programming) - a) Linear Search b) Binary Search - 11.
-Implement the following sorting techniques using C++ templates
+Implement the following searching techniques using C++ templates (Generic Programming)a) Linear Searchb) Binary Search - 11.
+Implement the following sorting techniques using C++ templatesa) Bubble Sortb) Selection Sortc) Insertion Sort - 12.
+Implement the following sorting techniques using C++ templatesa) Merge sortb) Quick sort.

-- a) Bubble Sort b) Selection Sort c) Insertion Sort - 12.
-Implement the following sorting techniques using C++ templates - a) Merge sort b) Quick sort. - 13.
-Implement the following Data Structures using C++ templates - a) Stack ADT b) queue ADT c) Circular queue ADT - 14.
+13. Implement the following Data Structures using C++ templates

+- a) Stack ADT b) queue ADT c) Circular queue ADT - 14.
 Write a C++ Program to convert infix to postfix expression and its evaluation. - 15.
 Implement Singly linked list ADT and operations(Insertion, Deletion, Traversing

-- 1. Apply problem solving techniques to find solutions. - 2.
-Use C and C++ language features effectively and implement solutions. - 3.
-Identity the appropriate data structure for a given problem or application. - 4.
-Identify and develop searching and sorting technique for a given problem or application.
+- 1. Apply problem solving techniques of C to find solution. - 2.
+Use C language features effectively to implement solutions. - 3.
+Use C++ language features effectively to solve problems. - 4.
+Identify and develop apt searching and sorting technique for a given problem. - 5.
+Identity, design and develop the appropriate data structure for a given problem or application.